hannahschets/Colonial-Project/Women's Roles.md

   - The public sphere was seen as a man's world.
   - After 1700, a woman's value was found in their femininity, not in their political status.
   - Some women made their own methods of participating in the public sphere.
     - Some women made charity organizations or participated in church activities and groups.
+(Norton)